slowernews/wisdom-tldr/chapters/3-1_action_preparation.md

 Create a negative or reverse hypothesis.
 This is the opposite of your initial theory.
 For example, you are Isaac Newton, and the idea of gravity has just occurred to you.
 Your initial hypothesis would be that “things fall down.”
 You then attempt to prove the opposite—“things fall up.”
 If you cannot prove the reverse or negative hypothesis of your idea, you can then conclude that your hypothesis is correct.
 You need to search out disconfirming evidence.
 -->

+Hints:

 - True motivations are revealed, not declared.
 - Prefer stats than narratives.
 We have two kinds of forecasters: The ones who don’t know and the ones who don’t know they don’t know.
 - There’s always a good reason and a real reason.
 - Look for something that doesn’t make sense.
 That’s where the gold mine is: «It doesn’t make sense, the price is going down!».
 The world makes sense, just not the model.
 Some X factor is hidden.
 Don’t try to make sense of the world.
 It’s too complicated.
 Instead watch investors attempting to make sense of it.
 They’re the ones that will make the assets price move.
 (Adam Robinson)
 - Randomness: most facts are a «tell» but some are just random.
 - Skepticism is a great servant and a terrible master.
-- There’s truth on *group* stereotypes. *Group* opinions self correct themselves.
+- There’s truth on «group» stereotypes. «Group» opinions self correct themselves.
 - We tend to think that the people who agree with us are really smart.
 - Create a hypothesis, a yet-to-be-proven theory.
 Then seek ways to invalidate this hypothesis, to prove that your idea is wrong.
 This is what scientists do.
 This is exactly the opposite of what most people do.
 They come up with an idea, and then they seek corroboration and proof that their idea is a good one.
 They practice “confirmation bias.”
 They only look for confirmation of the validity of the idea, and they simultaneously reject all input or information that is inconsistent with what they have already decided to believe.
 - Pay attention to negative cues: what should have happened but did not.